survivejs/react-book/manuscript/02_developing_with_webpack.md

 Now that we have the basic building blocks together, we can set up a development server. `webpack-dev-server` is a development server that automatically refreshes content in the browser while you develop your application.

-This makes it roughly equal to tools such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/).
+This makes it roughly equivalent to tools such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/).
 The greatest advantage Webpack has over these tools is Hot Module Replacement (HMR).
 We'll discuss it when we go through React.

 Hit